m-parchami/awsomecv/magic_webcam/README.md

 sudo apt install ffmpeg
 ```

 Now that we got everything set, the only thing left is to pipe the output to the right ffmpeg command.
-To enable piping on `magic_cam.py` we will use the `--pipe on` option.
+To enable piping on `magic_cam.py`, we will use the `--pipe on` option.

 So the command will be:
 ```
 python magic_webcam.py --pipe on| ffmpeg -f rawvideo -pixel_format rgb24 -video_size 1280x720 -framerate 30 -i - -vcodec rawvideo -pix_fmt yuv420p -threads 0 -f v4l2 -vf 'scale=1280:720' -pixel_format rgb24 /dev/video1
 ```
+Don't forget to change the scale configuration based on your situation

 The `fastcam.py` is the same script which you can find outside of this directory named 'goodcam.py'.
 It's been used for better fps and lower delay.
 To be short, it uses a separate thread for reading the frames from the video source.

 cheers.